pittcsc/Documents/Constitution.md

 ### President

 The president is ultimately responsible for the activities and actions of the <name>.
 He or she will work closely with the Project chairperson to come up with project ideas and with the Education chairperson to determine what lessons will be appropriate to present throughout the semester.
-Additionally, the president is primiarly responsible for running group meetings.
+Additionally, the president is primarly responsible for running group meetings.

 ### Vice President